angryiceking/anime_fetcher/README.md

 ![](https://cdn.discordapp.com/attachments/430564751874064408/470441209073238017/part3.png)
 4.)
 There you have it, you can enjoy free APIs when you access this urls
 ![](https://cdn.discordapp.com/attachments/430564751874064408/470441205436645387/part4.png)

+APIS
-/get/api/:name - where name = the search param. it will search items in your created database.
+`/get/api/:name` - where name = the search param. it will search items in your created database.

-/get/poison/:search - where search = the search param. it will search items in the MAL API.
+`/get/poison/:search` - where search = the search param. it will search items in the MAL API.

 # self notes